-After shredding the pork, give it a good stir and replace the lid and let it cook one more hour.
+After shredding the pork, give it a good stir, replace the lid, and let it cook for one more hour.
 You don’t have to do this step, but I think it gets the sauce down in the meat and continues to add more flavor.

 The recipe does call for a long cook time, but it’s well worth the wait because it is amazingly flavorful meat.

 Now, it’s ready to serve.
-Remove the meat, and let the liquid drain off and add to a bun.
+Remove the meat, let the liquid drain off, and add it to a bun.

 You can pour a little more sauce on top if preferred.